Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 ### Marketing costs

-Итак, возвращаемя к самой большой области наших расходов. Согласно финальным расчётам нашей модели к релизу на маркетинг уйдёт раза в 2.5 больше, чем на разработку :-D

-/// note | Возможно я недооценил количество маркетологов в команде Учитывая размеры бюджетов, их может потребоваться больше. С другой стороны, можно попробовать отдать весь маркетинг на аутсорс и ограничиться лидом маркетинга в нашей команде.
+So, let's return to the biggest are of our spendings.
+According to the final calculations of our model, by the release, we will spend `2.5` times more on marketing than on development :-D

+/// note | I may have underestimated the number of marketers in the team Given the size of the budgets, there may be more marketers required.
+On the other hand, we can try to outsource all marketing and limit ourselves to the lead of marketing in our team.
 ///

-`[54] Marketing Wishlists Cost` — Оценка минимальной перманентной ежемесячной активности по «лёгкому» пиару игры, чтобы не пропадать с радаров.

-`[55] Marketing Videos Cost` — Ожидаемая стоимость разработки видео под конкретные события (релизы). Стоимость минуты видео относительно легко можно нагуглить. А можно даже написать конторам, которые этим занимаются, вам дадут прайс-лист.
+`[54] Marketing Ongoing Cost` — An estimated cost of minimal permanent monthly activity for "light" PR of the game to stay on the radars.

+`[55] Marketing Videos Cost` — The expected cost of developing videos for concrete events (releases).
+The cost of a minute of video can be relatively easily googled.
+Or you can even ask for price lists from companies that do this.

-`[56] Marketing New User Cost`— Ожидаемая стоимость привлечения новых пользователей — `CPI`.
+`[56] Marketing New User Cost` — The expected cost of attracting new players — `CPI`.

-`[57] Marketing Old User Cost` — Ожидалемая стоимость привлечения старых пользователей к покупке DLC.
+`[57] Marketing Old User Cost` — The expected cost of attracting our players to purchase DLCs.

-/// attention | Внимание, большая неопределённость
+/// attention | Attention, great uncertainty
-Это наш ключевой коэфициент, поскольку мы выбрали монетизироваться через продажу DLC.

-Проблема с ним в том, что в отличии от `CPI` для основной игры, непонятно как оценить `CPI` для DLC. Колебания этого значения сильно влияют на модель.

-В нашу таблицу внесена экспертная оценка, после моего общения с преподавателями школы.
+This is our key constant, as we have chosen to monetize through the sale of DLCs.

+The problem with it is that, unlike `CPI` for the base game, it is unclear how to estimate `CPI` for DLC.
+Fluctuations in this value strongly affect the model.

+Our model uses an expert estimate, after my conversation with the school teachers.

+Also, regading the wishlists conversion, I beliew estimating them for DLCs is even harder, than `CPI`.
 ///

-`[58] Marketing Performance on New Users (Game)` — Траты на привлечение новых игроков, в месяц.
+`[58] Marketing Performance on New Users (Game)` — The cost of attracting new players to the game, per month.

-/// note | Направление расчёта
+/// note | Direction of calculations
-Маркетинг можно считать в двух направлениях:

-1. Мы просим у инвесторов `X$` в месяц на маркетинг, с учётом `CPI` мы будем привлекать `Y` покупателей.
-2. Мы хотим приввлекать `Y` покупателей, поэтому с учётом `CPI` мы будем просить у инвесторов `X$` в месяц на маркетинг.

-Я выбрал второй вариант, но скорее из-за личного удобства, а не потому что он более правильный. Смотрите по своим предпочтениям и тому, что вы хотите получить от итоговой модели, какие рычажки хотите крутить.

-Рычаг для изменения количества продаж (владельцев игры) выглядит более естественным.
+We can calculate marketing in two directions:

+1. We ask investors for `X$` per month for marketing, based on `CPI` we will attract `Y` players.
+2. We want to attract `Y` players, so based on `CPI` we will ask investors for `X$` per month for marketing.

+I chose the second option, but rather for personal convenience than because it is more correct.
+Look at your preferences and what you want to get from the final model, what levers you want to twist.

+For me, the lever to change the number of sales (game owners) looks more natural.
 ///

-`[59] Marketing Performance on Old Users (DLC)`— Траты на привлечение наших игроков к покупке DLC, в месяц.
+`[59] Marketing Performance on Old Users (DLC)`— The cost of attracting our players to purchase DLCs, per month.

-`[60] Marketing Month Cost` — Все траты на маркетинг в месяц.
+`[60] Marketing Month Cost` — The total cost of marketing per month.

-`[61] Total Marketing Cost` — Суммарные траты на маркетинг с начала времён по текущий месяц включительно.
+`[61] Total Marketing Cost` — The overall cost of marketing since the beginning of time, including this month.

 ### Итоговые суммы